akshitasure12/networkx-blogs/per-day updates/16_aug.md

 1. Re-ran a lot of heatmaps
 2. Updated PRs with the latest heatmaps.

-A lot of time went into refining the PRs and making the minor fixes needed to get them ready for merging-- there was a bit of back and forth, but it was insightful :)
+There was a bit of back and forth between PRs, but it was insightful :)